 - Eight weeks in advance.
 Submit an event registration via cardinalsync.stanford.edu with all details.
 If so desired, send OSE advisor an additional proposal.

 - University staff from Student Housing, Residential Education and Office of Student Engagement will review the proposal.The university-wide committee will approve, call for a meeting or reject the proposal based on the information provided by the student organization.

-- The leadership of the student organization, whose programs are requesting to have non-Stanford guests that are minors, under the age of 18, will need to go through additional review, training and approval.
+- The leadership of the student organization, whose programs are requesting to have non-Stanford guests that are minors, under the age of 18, will need to go through additional training.

 - Four weeks in advance.
 Have names of all participants

 - Four weeks in advance.
-The dorm host information, medical form and university waiver must be sent to Residential Education at least four weeks in advance: 1) host first and last name, 2) host SUID #, 3) roommate first and last name, 4) roommate SUID #, 5) residence and room number.
+The dorm host information at least four weeks in advance: 1) host first and last name, 2) host SUID #, 3) roommate first and last name, 4) roommate SUID #, 5) residence and room number.